lunarphp/lunar/docs/src/securing-your-site.md

 # Securing your site

-When you move to product, you want to make sure you have taken all the steps possible to secure your site and the data that powers it.
+When you move to production, you will want to make sure you have taken all the steps possible to secure your site and the data that powers it.
 GetCandy takes this very seriously and always do our best to follow industry practices.

 [[toc]]

 ## Reporting vulnerabilities

-If you found a security issue with GetCandy, please reach out to us privately on Discord or via email [security@getcandy.io](security@getcandy.io) so we can address it and get it patched with a new release as soon as possible.
+If you find a security issue with GetCandy, please reach out to us privately on Discord or via email [security@getcandy.io](mailto:security@getcandy.io) so we can address it and patch with a new release as soon as possible.

 ## Securing Laravel

-As a Laravel developer, we're sure you're well versed in their security practices and how to lock down your app.
+As a Laravel developer, we are sure you are well versed in their security practices and how to lock down your app.
 But, if you need a refresher here are some useful links:

 - [Deployment](https://laravel.com/docs/9.x/deployment)
 - [Encryption](https://laravel.com/docs/9.x/encryption)